Information for Authors

 • authorship of the paper is accurately represented, including ensuring that all individuals credited as authors participated in the actual authorship of the work and that all who participated are credited and have given consent for publication

 Above all, authors should be transparent.
-For example, if an author is not sure whether her paper is original (for instance, whether it might constitute duplicate publication), she should inform the journal’s editor.
+For example, if an author is not sure whether their paper is original (for instance, whether it might constitute duplicate publication), they should inform the journal’s editor.
 If the editor decides it is appropriate to publish, the paper itself should state clearly any potential overlap.

 For more information, please visit the SAGE Author Gateway.